Asafmazar/website/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
 - name: University of Southern California.
-Wharton School of Business
   url: ""

 # Short bio (displayed in user profile at end of posts)